-Certificate III Electronics & communications
+Certificate III in Electronics and Communications

 Duration - 4 year